kammybdeng/learning_notes/Advanced_Python3/Advanced_Python3_notes.md

 ### Declarative vs Imperative
-- Imperative (急切): "how to solve a problem"
+- Imperative: "how to solve a problem"
     - OOP
     - procedural
-- Declarative (聲明性): "what problem to solve"
+- Declarative: "what problem to solve"
     - functional

 ```